immersive-brew/immersive-brew/README.md

 for first time dev:
-pull down the file and then run npm i
+download the latest version of node.js pull down the file and then run npm i

 to work on code
 npm run dev

-run local host
+This will run local host

-test user credentials so far:
+premade user credentials to log on:

 testing@mail.com
 testing